-Old Fashioned Cornmeal Mush.
+Old Fashioned Fried Cornmeal Mush.
 A simple comfort food with endless variations.
 Great breakfast option for those with food allergies – no gluten, dairy or eggs!
 Make ahead recipe, slice & fry when ready to eat!

-Mush was definitely poor people food.
+Fried Cornmeal Mush was definitely poor people food once upon a time.
 It was a way to fill your belly while food was scarce or money was low.
 When times were extra rough it was served by itself as a meal.
 It was regularly served as an accompaniment to dinners or alongside eggs & breakfast foods to stretch a meal.

-I love mush for breakfast.
+I love Fried Cornmeal Mush for breakfast.
 It’s one of those simple comfort foods I crave on occasion.
 I like it fried in butter and topped with real maple syrup.
 Throw some breakfast sausage on the side and breakfast is complete.